IceColdSandwich/platform_vendor_icecold/readme.txt

-This set of scripts and .ini files are for building various Android KANGs although they have only been tested for Desire HD (ace) builds.
+This set of scripts and .ini files are for building various Android KANGs, although they have only been tested for Desire HD (ace) builds.

-The files can reside anywhere, but the directory structure of the .zip file must be maintained otherwise build.sh and possibly init.sh will require changes.
+These build scripts and supporting files can reside anywhere, but the directory structure must be maintained otherwise build.sh and possibly init.sh will require changes.
+The directory containing build.sh must also contain 2 subdirectories

-build.sh is expected to be in the top level directory of all these files.
-Below this there should be the following 2 directories build_scripts - *.sh and *.ini files patches - files for various source patching, currently there are only CM7 patches
+ - build_scripts: *.sh and *.ini files
+ - patche: files for source patching, currently there are only CM7 patches

-Of course in order to use these scripts you must have the desired Android source code checked out.
+In order to use these scripts you must have the desired Android source code checked out.
 For example, if you are building CM7 for Desire HD you should have followed all these instructions http://wiki.cyanogenmod.com/index.php?title=Compile_CyanogenMod_for_Ace

+For LorD ClockaN's IceColdSandwich you need to already have done repo init -u git://github.com/IceColdSandwich/android.git -b ics repo sync

-Once the files are extracted you can do a build.
-For example, assuming the build_cm7.ini file has not been modified then the following will show the build information, but will not actually build anything build.sh -ini build_cm7.ini
+By default the .ini files are setup to display some information about the build without actually building anything.
+For example, build.sh -ini build_cm7.ini

-If the build info looks ok and want to actually do the build then do this build.sh -ini build_cm7.ini -run yes
+If the build info (from the above command) looks ok and you want to actually do the build then add '-run yes' to the command line like this build.sh -ini build_cm7.ini -run yes

 build_ics.ini is for building an ICS KANG although it's almost identical to cm7

-build_lord.ini is for build a LorDClockaN version of ICS.
-There are a few differences from a normal ICS build.
+build_lord.ini is for build LorD ClockaN's version of ICS build.sh -ini build_lord.ini

-All items in the .ini files can be overriden on the command line.
-See init.ini for more details.
+All items in the .ini files can be overriden on the command line, see init.ini for more details.
+If you find that you always override some items then you should make your own copy of the .ini file and edit it to make your life easier.

-FYI, in the .ini files the AB_SOURCE_DIR probably needs to be updated since you probably installed into a different path than me.

-Brian
+One item that you will most likely need to change in the .ini file is AB_SOURCE_DIR.
+This needs to point to the top level directory containing the source that you built.
+For example, build_lord.ini assumes the source code is in ${HOME}/android/ics, but if your system has it in ~/IceColdSandwich then you can do this on the command line build.sh -ini build_lord.ini -srcdir ~/IceColdSandwich or in the .ini file you can do this AB_SOURCE_DIR=${HOME}/IceColdSandwich